Events

 Future of Work for Women in Pakistan

-Join the panel talk to understand the need for an inclusive future of work and explore the strategies that enable women to be a part of the workforce in an emerging digital world.
+Dr Hadia Majid's panel talk at Tabadlab to understand the need for an inclusive future of work and explore the strategies that enable women to be a part of the workforce in an emerging digital world.

 Designing Technologies for Social and Economic Empowerment